-Mr. Shiwei Zhou has served as our director since 2021.
+Mr. Shiwei Zhou currently serves as our director.
 Mr. Zhou has also served as a vice president of Trip.com Group Ltd. since 2015.
 Mr. Zhou is also a director of Luxuriant Holdings Limited, Teamsport Topco Limited and Tuniu Corporation.
 Mr. Zhou graduated from Tongji University.
-He received his Master of Science degree in Structual Engineering from Columbia University and his MBA degree from University of Southern California.
+He received his Master of Science degree in Structural Engineering from Columbia University and his MBA degree from University of Southern California.